-- In addition to its responsibilities laid down in legal provisions the Supervisory Board should: - once a year prepare and present to the Ordinary General Meeting a brief assessment of the company's standing including an evaluation of the internal control system and the significant risk management system; - once a year prepare and present to the Ordinary General Meeting an evaluation of its work; - review and present opinions on issues subject to resolutions of the General Meeting. - 2.
+- 1. In addition to its responsibilities laid down in legal provisions the Supervisory Board should: - once a year prepare and present to the Ordinary General Meeting a brief assessment of the company's standing including an evaluation of the internal control system and the significant risk management system; - once a year prepare and present to the Ordinary General Meeting an evaluation of its work; - 3) review and present opinions on issues subject to resolutions of the General Meeting. - 2.
 A member of the Supervisory Board should submit to the company's Management Board information on any relationship with a shareholder who holds shares representing not less than 5% of all votes at the General Meeting.
 This obligation concerns financial, family, and other relationships which may affect the position of the member of the Supervisory Board on issues decided by the Supervisory Board. - 3.
 A General Meeting should be attended by members of the Supervisory Board who can answer questions submitted at the General Meeting. - 4.
 A member of the Supervisory Board should notify any conflicts of interest which have arisen or may arise to the Supervisory Board and should refrain from taking part in the discussion and from voting on the adoption of a resolution on the issue which gives rise to such a conflict of interest. - 5.
 A member of the Supervisory Board should not resign from this function if this action could have a negative impact on the Supervisory Board's capacity to act, including the adoption of resolutions by the Supervisory Board. - 6.
 At least two members of the Supervisory Board should meet the criteria of being independent from the company and entities with significant connections with the company.
-The independence criteria should be applied under Annex II to the Commission Recommendation of 15 February 2005 on the role of non-executive or supervisory directors of listed companies and on the committees of the (supervisory) board.
+The independence criteria should be applied under Annex II to the Commission Recommendation of 15 February 2005 on the role of nonexecutive or supervisory directors of listed companies and on the committees of the (supervisory) board.
 Irrespective of the provisions of point (b) of the said Annex, a person who is an employee of the company or an associated company cannot be deemed to meet the independence criteria described in the Annex.
 In addition, a relationship with a shareholder precluding the independence of a member of the Supervisory Board as understood in this rule is an actual and significant relationship with any shareholder who has the right to exercise at least 5% of all votes at the General Meeting.

-- 7. The Supervisory Board should establish at least an audit committee.
-The committee should include at least one member independent of the company and entities with significant connections with the company, who has qualifications in accounting and finance.
-In companies where the Supervisory Board consists of the minimum number of members required by law, the tasks of the committee may be performed by the Supervisory Board. - 8.
+- 7. [deleted] - 8.
 Annex I to the Commission Recommendation of 15 February 2005 on the role of non-executive or supervisory directors... should apply to the tasks and the operation of the committees of the Supervisory Board. - Execution by the company of an agreement/transaction with a related entity which meets the conditions of section II.3 requires the approval of the Supervisory Board.